Stone Garrett Preview, Player Props: Nationals vs. Yankees

 Stone Garrett At The Plate

-- He has hit a home run in 9.6% of his games this season, and 3.4% of his trips to the plate.
+- In 9.5% of his games this season, he has gone deep, and 3.4% of his trips to the dish.

-- In 26.5% of his games this year, Garrett has driven in at least one run.
-In 10 of those games (12.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Garrett has picked up an RBI in 26.2% of his games this season, with two or more RBI in 11.9% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.